-An alert appears on your computer with a phone number to call.
+An alert appears on your computer with a phone number to call

-Phone scammers try to steal your money or personal information.
+Phone scammers try to steal your money or personal information

 These scams may be re-routed to look like a call or text from someone you know.
-The callers often make false promises, such as opportunities to pay off loans, invest your money, or receive free product.
+The callers often make false promises, such as opportunities to pay off loans, invest your money, or receive free products.
 They may also offer you money through free grants and lotteries.
-Some scammers may call with threats of jail or lawsuits if you don’t pay them.
+Some scammers may even call with threats of jail or lawsuits if you don’t pay them.

-Do not wire money or send reloadable credit/gift cards to people you do not know.
+Do not wire money or send reloadable credit/gift cards to people you do not know

 Legitimate businesses or government agencies will not require you to use these methods.
 It is almost impossible to get your money back after it has been wired.
 Reloadable cards present the same problem.

-Remember if it sounds too good to be true, it probably is.
+Remember if it sounds too good to be true, it probably is

 If someone is offering you something for free or a prize you never registered to win, it is more than likely a scam.

 Con artists want to trick you into taking action very quickly.
-Before you issue payment or provide your personal information, verify the business by researching it online or calling them back on a number that you know is legitimate.
+Before you issue a payment or provide your personal information, verify the business by researching it online or calling them back on a number that you know is legitimate.

 Vigilance always pays off